SnowyMouse/invader/CONTRIBUTING.md

 but this is to maintain consistency nonetheless.

 #### Message output conventions
+This applies to feedback given to the user by the program.

 - Messages output in the command line that are not variable in length must have no more than 80 characters per line
 - Error messages (including usage) should use standard error (stderr)